What to expect from USTA League Tennis

 To participate in USTA league, you need to be a USTA member.
-Membership is currently $44 a year (as of 1/1/2022).
+Membership is currently $44 a year (as of 1/1/2024).
 Click here to learn more and join the USTA.
 In addition to your USTA membership, each league season has a league fee.
-For example, the Spring USTA League fee is $22.
+For example, the Spring USTA League fee for 2024 is $25.

 Is there a cost to play each match?

-Matches played on Raleigh city courts incur court fees of $5 per court per hour.
+Matches played on Raleigh city courts incur court fees of $10 per court per match.
 Court fees are incurred by the team captain for home team matches only and are typically shared between the team members.
-The amount per player will vary according to the number of matches and players, but it should be less than $20 per person for the entire season.
+The amount per player will vary according to the number of matches and players.
+For example, if a 2.5 team has 8 matches and 4 are home matches, the city of Raleigh will send that captain a contract for the court fees totaling $120.
 In addition, the home team provides a new can of tennis balls for each court.

 How does USTA League play work in Raleigh?

-The league is organized by the local league coordinator (LLC), Tracy Debnam.
+The league is organized by a local league coordinator (LLC).
 Each team has a volunteer captain who invites players to join his/her team.
 Captains in the Raleigh area form teams of 15 or less players based on their gender, age, and level of play.
 Once all of the teams have registered, the LLC sets up the league schedule that includes the date, time, and location.